Dreaming of Coffee

 Spiritual Remedial School

 It was Edward Trappedbythought’s first day at the world renowned Spiritual Remedial School.
-The school was famous for providing intense one-on-one attention, with the hope that students would knowingly recognize That which they truly are.
+The school was famous for providing intense one-on-one attention; with the hope that students would knowingly recognize their essential nature.
 The head master, a tall stately man known as Hewithoutaname, was reading Ed’s lengthy record.
 “It’s recorded here,” said Hewithoutaname as he approached Ed, “that you’ve been taking this whole human story just a little bit too seriously.
 Is that so?”

 “Guilty as charged,” replied Ed, as his hands wrestled each other.